mylescarey2019/political-role-play/README.md

 when choosing opponent know that low Heath character could have a strong attack rating and high Health character could have weak attack rating so there is some variablity.
 Road to victory is generally picking low Health opponents first.
-Also know when choosing your character that a low Health one would win the game (sometimes) if played well and if chance fall right.
+Also know when choosing your character that a low Health one could win the game (sometimes) if played well and if chance falls right.
 Likewise a high Health character doesn't guarenteed you will make to the general election.
 See requirement note in [UseCases and Psuedo Code](UseCases-PsuedoCode.md)for more details